 Gout and Hyperuricemia

 Gout is a form of arthritis that is characterized by sudden, severe attacks of pain, redness and tenderness in joints.
-The cause of gout is a high blood level of uric acid (hyperuricemia).
-Under the right circumstance, if uric acid is at a level >6.4 mg%, an attack of gout can occur.
+The cause of gout is precipitation of uric acid into a joint.
+Typically, gout occurs in conjunction with an elevated blood level of uric acid.
+Under the right circumstance, if uric acid is at a blood level >6.4 mg%, an attack of gout can occur.
 Your chances are increased if you are cold or dehydrated.
 Uric acid is a waste product formed from the breakdown of purines (adenine, guanine, and xanthine), which are naturally found inside your cells and in certain foods.

 Acquired Causes of Hyperuricemia